symb1ant/DietPlanner/README.md

 ## Setup Instructions

 1. Clone the repository from GitHub and open in Visual Studio 2022.
-2. Ensure that the solutions is set to open 2 startup projects, namely:
+2. Ensure that the solution is set to open 2 startup projects, namely:
     - DietPlanner.API
     - DietPlanner.UI